ivanov-gv/zpcg/README.md

 ## Requirements

 1. Ensure it's straightforward and user-friendly to the greatest extent possible
-   1. ✅ Provides a menu with all available commands
+    1. Provides a menu with all available commands
-   2. ✅ Has a start message with brief and complete description of how to get the timetable
+    2. Has a start message with brief and complete description of how to get the timetable
-   3. ✅ Returns the requested timetable even if the user made a typo
+    3. Returns the requested timetable even if the user made a typo
-   4. ✅ In case of an error returns message with a detailed description of how to resolve the issue
+    4. In case of an error returns message with a detailed description of how to resolve the issue
-   5. ✅ Has enough logging to check if the users reach their goals
+    5. Has enough logging to check if the users reach their goals
-   6. ✅ Recognizes latin and cyrillic alphabet
+    6. Recognizes latin and cyrillic alphabet
-   7. ❌ Provides button interface for the most used stations
-   8. ~ Provides additional information:
+    7. Provides additional information:
-      1. ❌ Price and discounts
-      2. ❌ Marks trains as local/fast
-      3. ❌ Stations location, ticket office availability
+        1. Stations map
-      4. ✅ Official website links
+        2. Official website links
-      5. ✅ Last update time
+        3. Last update time
 2. Has a full, updated timetable
-   1. ✅ Parses original website automatically
+    1. Parses original website automatically
-   2. ✅ Knows every single station
+    2. Knows every single station
-   3. ❌ Updates timetable automatically (right now the updates are triggered manually, without schedule)
-   4. ❌ Updates timetable only if needed (checks if there are any changes on the official website)
-3. ✅ Cost-effective as much as possible
+3. Cost-effective as much as possible
-   1. ✅ Runs in the cloud
+    1. Runs in the cloud
-   2. ✅ Uses tg webhooks
+    2. Uses tg webhooks
-   3. ✅ Scales up/down automatically
+    3. Scales up/down automatically
-   4. ✅ Runs on 1~2 thread cpus with minimum RAM available on the cloud
+    4. Runs on 1~2 thread cpus with minimum RAM available on the cloud
-   5. ✅ Uses only in-memory storage, no external database or cache
+    5. Uses only in-memory storage, no external database or cache
-   6. ✅ Fully stateless, no persistence at all
+    6. Fully stateless, no persistence at all

 # Solution details